Buying an Older Home: Repair Costs Buyers Should Think About

 Author: Daniel Westmere | Published: May 3, 2026

 Older homes can offer mature neighbourhoods, established landscaping, larger lots, durable materials, distinctive layouts, and character that newer properties may not have.
-But an older home can also carry repair costs that are not obvious from the listing price.
+At the same time, an older home can carry repair costs that are not obvious from the listing price or a quick walk-through.
 The purchase price is only one part of the decision.
 The age, condition, maintenance history, and remaining life of major systems can change the true cost of ownership.

 The risk is not that older homes are automatically bad.
 Many older homes are well maintained and structurally sound.
 Some newer homes have defects, poor materials, or unfinished issues.
 The point is that older homes require a different kind of cost review.
-Buyers should look beyond cosmetic charm and ask what systems may need repair, replacement, upgrading, documentation, or closer inspection.
+Buyers should look beyond cosmetic charm and ask what systems may need repair, replacement, upgrading, documentation, or closer inspection over the next several years.

 1. Age alone does not tell the full story